-- Your community is able to avail free health services in the village on specific days through public health systems and have access to all kind of preventive and curative services in public health centres and hospitals with referral to higher facility when required. - The community is aware about the health services and entitlements they can avail from the public health system such as free services in public sector hospitals, schemes of Janani Suraksha Yojana (JSY) or Janani Sishu Suraksha Karyakaram (JSSK) and any other health schemes being implemented by the government.
-(These two are described in the section on Maternal health) - All sections of the community including the marginalised are able to access the health services and avail entitlements and ANMs visit their villages regularly provide free services to all.
+- Your community is able to avail free health services in the area on specific days through public health systems and have access to all kind of preventive and curative services in public health centres and hospitals with referral to higher facility when required. - The community is aware about the health services and entitlements they can avail from the public health system such as free services in public sector hospitals, schemes of Janani Suraksha Yojana (JSY) or Janani Sishu Suraksha Karyakaram (JSSK) and any other health schemes being implemented by the government.
+(These two are described in the section on Maternal health) - All sections of the community including the marginalised are able to access the health services and avail entitlements and ANMs visit their areas regularly provide free services to all. - Grievance Redressal: There is a space for public dialogue and where people can lodge complaints and obtain redressal.